florian-beetz/bachelor-thesis/thesis.md

 type exists with the same fully qualified name, i.e. the package name and the type name is the same, the first one found is used [@Kothagal2017].
 This problem most often occurs when different versions of the same libraries are put on the classpath and is referred to as *+JAR hell*.
-As classes are loaded lazily this problems might not even be noticed on startup of an application, but only when it was running for some time and a class is used for the first time.
+As classes are loaded lazily, those problems might not even be noticed on startup of an application, but only when it was running for some time and a class is used for the first time.
 Thus reliable configuration of the classpath is difficult and explains the rise of